Jyoti Gondek: Early life and education

 Born in London, England, Gondek is the daughter of Indian Punjabi Sikh parents Jasdev Singh Grewal, a lawyer, and Surjit Kaur Grewal.
-She immigrated to Canada with her parents at age four, initially settling in Manitoba.
+She immigrated to Canada with her parents at the age of four, initially settling in Manitoba.

-Gondek pursued a bachelor's degree in criminology and sociology from the University of Manitoba, where she worked as a policy analyst with the government of Manitoba before moving to Calgary, where she worked in sales and marketing for the Credit Union of Central Alberta.
-Gondek pursued a master's degree in organizational sociology during a two-year stint at Greyhound.
+Gondek pursued a bachelor's degree in sociology from the University of Manitoba, where she worked as a policy analyst with the government of Manitoba before moving to Calgary, where she worked in sales and marketing for the Credit Union of Central Alberta.
+Gondek pursued a master's degree in sociology during a two-year stint at Greyhound.